belovetech/cartolinks/README.md

 This repo houses cartolinks related tasks, project or assignment.

 # Medusa plugin

 Link the plugin so it can be available for the medusa backend

 - yarn link

-Run this after making any changes to the plugin
+Run this first time after link the plugin or after making any changes to the plugin

 ```Bash